pterodactyl/documentation/.github/ISSUE_TEMPLATE/clarification-request.md

----
 name: Clarification Request
-about: Create a report to help us improve the clarity of the Documentation
+description: Create a report to help us improve the clarity of the Documentation
 title: "[Clarification Request]"
 labels: ''
 assignees: ''
----

 body:
   - type: checkboxes